slopp/rsc-instrumentation-poc/README.md

 3) If and when we can search users, it'd be nice to setup an examlpe of doing so in parallel or searching for ids in batch

-4) We should think about how the API can be helpful in terms of the "leaderboard" use case ... e.g. a query that sorts the results and returns a limited set, all on the RSC side
+4) We should think about how the API can be helpful in terms of the "leaderboard" use case ... e.g. a query that sorts the results and returns a limited set, all on the RSC side.
+Though this is easy in R.

 5) What happens to this app if the API performance is slow?

 6) It'd be interesting to see how our APIs could play with shiny's reactivePoll instead of my dumb caching

+What was easy....

+1) Ordering, computing unique users, computing summaries, handling time

+2) Medium Easy: Doing "joins".
+(I may have done this the hard way, it would be worth revisiting tbe code to see if we could actually leverage a join without our own lookup funcions we had to map over)

+3) Graphing and app building

 ...
 More to come!!